Xero Prio Youth Mykonos Blue

 Works Great With Other Beneficial Footgear

-The Prio Youth is compatible with other helpful natural footgear, including Correct Toes, Injinji toe socks, Pedag metatarsal pads or Strutz foot pads, and Naboso insoles.
+The Prio Youth is compatible with other helpful natural footgear, including Correct Toes, Injinji toe socks, Pedag metatarsal pads, and Naboso insoles.
 This combination of footgear helps promote normal and natural foot and toe alignment in your child's feet.
 This vegan athletic shoe also includes a FeelTrue rubber sole, an adjustable instep strap, and reflective strips to help your child be seen in low-light conditions.
 Each Xero Prio Youth shoe weighs about 5.0 oz.

 Note: If your child is new to using Xero footwear, we recommend that he or she start in slowly, gradually building up wear-time and giving his or her body the chance to adapt to the thinner soles and the increased workload on the feet.